trowski/fiber-rfc/rfc.md

 {
     /**
      * @param callable $callback Function to invoke when running the fiber.
+     *
+     * @return Fiber A new Fiber that has not been started.
      */
     public static function create(callable $callback): Fiber { }